Menu

 We celebrate Shakespeare week by allocating a different Shakespeare story to each year-group and plan writing that shows our understanding of the story and enables us to use all the writing skills we’ve learnt.

 Grammar and Punctuation As children progress through Kingsway Juniors, they learn more and more about English grammar and punctuation.
 These skills are covered in every English lesson and children are encouraged to use their new skills when writing.
 Each year-group has their own grammar curriculum which builds on previous years.
-Teachers regularly revisit aspects of grammar as needed whilst continuing to help children use more advanced skills across the year.
+Teachers regularly revisit aspects of grammar as needed, whilst continuing to help children use more advanced skills across the year.

 Vocabulary The teaching of new vocabulary is integrated into all lessons.
 Children have access to dictionaries and thesauruses, and are encouraged to broaden their vocabulary and use a rich vocabulary in their writing.
 The texts used in English lessons give regular opportunities for teachers to enhance pupils’ vocabulary.